PostHog/internallinker/README.md

 This doesn't work yet:

-* keywordAssociations has wrong structure - it needs to work at a "link" level
 * this needs to create a useful output of the suggested links to be inserted from the json it creates.
 Ideally it'd literally edit the files directly.
 You could then use a pull request to check out the diff to remove links that don't make sense.
+* perhaps add a frontend?

 ## Pre-requisites

+### installed stuff

+First, make sure you have some markdown blog posts in the /blog folder.
+These must have YAML front matter, that contains keywords Keywords should be split by commas (without spaces)

+Now you need to install one library:

 Install pyyaml: